All About the Ingress Resource

 service: ambassador

-If you list the services again, you will notice the ambassador service doesn't have an IP address in the EXTERNAL-IP column.
+kubectl apply -f ambassador-service.yaml.ambassador service doesn't have an IP address in the EXTERNAL-IP column.
 Note that this is only because we are running a cluster locally.
-If we would use a cloud-managed cluster, this would create an actual load balancer instance in our cloud account and we would get a public/private IP address we could use to access the services.
+If we would use a cloud-managed cluster, this would create an actual load balancer instance in our cloud account and we would get a public/private IP address we could use to access the services.$ kubectl get svc

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE